drunner/drunner-simplesecrets/README.md

 ```
 dr install j842/simplesecrets SERVICENAME
 ```
 SERVICENAME can be anything you like.
+We'll assume it's ssecrets in the following.

 ### Configuration